aroberge/avantpy/proposal/idea.md

 ![](/images/repeat_blockly.png)

 which gives another representation of what is meant by a **code block**.

-**By contrast**, if you decide to just use the standard for loop in Python:
+By contrast, if you decide to just use the standard for loop in Python:

 ```py
 for some_variable in range(4):